dcsil/CSC491/other_pages/schedule.md

 This is a class schedule indicating what we aim to do each week and the recommended lectures to watch each week.
 This is broken down by weeks and aims to provide you a general outline of the progress you should make throughout this course.

+**NOTE:** Lecture Time is subject to change with the needs of the course, industry partners, instructor, TA, and students.
+You should always bring a laptop and be ready to work on your project and with your team.

 | # | Date | Assignments | Lecture Time | Recommended Async Lectures |
 | -- | -- | -- | -- | -- |